pedromartinsdev/pedromartinsdev/README.md

 - 👨‍💻 All of my projects are available at [portfolio](https://pedromartinsdev.github.io/portfolio/)

-- 💬 Ask me about HTML and CSS
+- 💬 Ask me about HTML, CSS and JS

 - 🚀 Rocketseat student